Corrective Revolution (Syria): Legacy

-The policies implemented by Hafiz al-Assad following his consolidation of power significantly transformed the Baath party and state.
+The policies implemented by Hafez al-Assad following his consolidation of power significantly transformed the Baath party and state.
 Syria's 1973 constitution re-inforced the "leading role" of the Ba'ath Party in the society and transformed the neo-Baathist revolutionary state into a personalist "Presidential Monarchy" which concentrated all power under the Syrian President.
 After attaining undisputed jurisdiction in the military, party and bureaucracy; Assad strengthened his grip by assigning cadres of Alawite loyalists to key posts of various state institutions.
 Members of Assad family became influential in various sectors of the economy, business community and Ba'athist military.

 When the communist governments in the Eastern Bloc collapsed, an ideological crisis within the government arose.
 However, Assad and his supporters hit back, stating that because of the "Corrective Movement under the leadership of the warrior Hafez al-Assad", the principles of economic and political pluralism, which had been introduced "some two decades" beforehand, safeguarded the Syrian government from the possibility of collapse.

 Later, on 27 January 2000, Syrian foreign minister Farouk al-Sharaa stated, "I am not exaggerating when I say that the Corrective Movement, which took place in 1970 under the leadership of Hafez al-Assad ... has crystallized for the first time in modern Arab history a mature and realistic pan-Arab ideology."
+The day of the Corrective Movement was one of the main public holidays in Ba'athist Syria.